-Do not eat, drink or smoke during application.
-Wash hands thoroughly after use.
-After application do not stroke or groom animals until the application site is dry.
+After application, treated animals should not be handled, especially by children until the application site is dry.
+This may be ensured by treating animals in the evening.
+Do not allow recently treated animals to sleep with owners, especially children.
 In case of accidental spillage onto skin, wash off immediately with soap and water.
 People with known hypersensitivity to benzyl alcohol, imidacloprid or moxidectin should administer the product with caution.
 In very rare cases the product may cause skin sensitisation or transient skin reactions (for example numbness, irritation or burning/tingling sensation).